vijishmv/notes/firewalld.md

 #
 ```

+The first line indicates the zones that are active currently.

+The services line indicates the services that are permitted by the firewall.
+These are the predefined services available in /usr/lib/firewalld/services/ .
+If a service is not availble, it can be created as an xml file and placed in /usr/lib/firewalld/services/.
+Or the necessary port used by the service can be specified which will be thus mentioned in the 'ports' line.

 Changes made via firewall-cmd don't take effect without executing `firewall-cmd --reload`.

 To save the changes and apply the same even after reboot `firewall-cmd --permanent`.